Srilakshmi94/TOGAF-EA/README.md

 **Business Architecture**
 Business Architecture for a retail comp is like mapping out how  store actually runs day-to-day.
 It covers everything from how you manage inventory to how you handle customer service.
-This includes defining  key business processes, such as:
-How products are sourced and ordered
-How inventory is managed across stores and warehouses The process of customer purchases, both in-store and online How returns and exchanges are handled
+This includes defining  key business processes, such as: how products are sourced and ordered how inventory is managed across stores and warehouses The process of customer purchases, both in-store and online how returns and exchanges are handled
 Customer loyalty programs and marketing strategies Business Architecture also outlines the structure of  organization, defining roles and responsibilities.
 It might include plans for expanding to new locations or adding new product lines.
 The goal is to create a clear, efficient structure that supports  business goals and helps you serve customers better.